Providing free legal information and representation to the low income community since 1969.

 Power Of Attorney

-Beneficiary: an individual who receives something under a will.
+Beneficiary: An individual who receives or is entitled to receive something under a will or intestacy.

-Executor: An executor is a person named by the testator to gather together the assets of the estate, pay all outstanding debts of the estate, and ensure that the estate is distributed in accordance with the terms of the Will.
+Executor: A person named by the testator to gather together the assets of the estate, pay all outstanding debts of the estate, and ensure that the estate is distributed in accordance with the terms of the will.

-Intestate: a person who dies without disposing of his or her property in a will.
+Intestate: A person who dies without disposing of his or her property in a will.
 When one dies completely intestate he/she has not disposed of any of his/her property through a will.
-In this situation the property will be dispensed in accordance with the Intestate Succession Act.
 Incomplete Intestacy is when one dies having disposed only a portion of his/her property through a will.
-In this situation the property will be dispensed in accordance with the will and what is left over will be dispensed in accordance with the Intestate Succession Act.
+A person who dies intestate after February 1, 2012 will have his or her property distributed in accordance with Part III of the Wills and Succession Act.
+For persons who died intestate prior to February 1, 2012, please refer to the Instestate Succession Act.

 Adult Interdependent Partners (AIP) and Adult Interdependent Relationships (AIR): The Alberta government has altered the definition of what has historically been called a “common law” relationship.
 The new term that is used in Alberta is Adult Interdependent Partner.
 There are three ways in which you can become an Adult Interdependent Partner with another person, regardless of gender: